Financial-Times/o-chat/README.md

 ---

 ## Configuration
-<strong>The methods which are meant to configure the module are the following:</strong>
+**The methods which are meant to configure the module are the following:**

 ### init
 This method is responsible for changing the default configuration used by this module.
 Calling this method with an object will merge the default configuration with the object specified (deep merge, primitive type values of the same key will be overwritten).